bocon13/PI/proto/docs/p4runtime.md

    populate any other field.

-2. If an error is encountered before even trying to attempt individual batch updates, set a top-level error_code that best describes that RPC-wide error.
+2. If an error is encountered before even trying to attempt individual batch updates, set a top-level `error_code` that best describes that RPC-wide error.
 For example, use `UNAVAILABLE` if the P4Runtime service is not yet ready to handle requests.
 Do not set `error_details` in this case.

 3. Use the `UNKNOWN` top level error code for all Write operation failures, whether partial or total batch failures.
 For example, one operation in the batch may fail with `RESOURCE_EXHAUSTED` and another with `INVALID_ARGUMENT`.

-4. The 2nd level canonical error (`google.rpc.Status`) should be the same as the top-level canonical error code.
+   The 2nd level (`google.rpc.Status`) error `code` and `message` should be the same as the top-level canonical `error_code` and `error_message`.

-When reporting per-entity level errors, P4 Runtime includes an entry for every batch request in the response even when only part of the batch requests failed.
+   The number of `p4.Error` messages packed in the `details` field should always match the number of `updates` in the `p4.WriteRequest`.

 ```
 # Example of an error message returned for a batched Write with 3 updates.
 The
-# first update and third updates encountered an error, while the second update
+# first and third updates encountered an error, while the second update
 # succeeded.

 {